 Blood clots are another danger, although rare, from ethmoid or frontal sinusitis.
 If a blood clot forms in the sinus area around the front and top of the face, symptoms are similar to infection of the eye socket.
 In addition, the pupil may be fixed and dilated.
 Although symptoms usually begin on one side of the head, the process usually spreads to both sides.

-Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on the quality of life.
+Pain, fatigue, and other symptoms of chronic sinusitis can have significant effects on quality of life.
 This condition can cause emotional distress, impair normal activity, and reduce attendance at work or school.
-According to the American Academy of Allergy, Asthma, and Immunology, the average patient with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect American employers.
+According to the American Academy of Allergy, Asthma, and Immunology, the average person with sinusitis misses about 4 work days a year, and sinusitis is one of the top 10 medical conditions that most adversely affect employers.

 With chronic sinusitis:

-Rare complications of sinusitis can produce additional symptoms, which may be severe or even life threatening.
+Rare complications of sinusitis can produce additional symptoms, which may be severe or even life-threatening.
 Symptoms indicating a medical emergency include:

-Allergies.
-Symptoms of both sinusitis and allergic rhinitis include nasal obstruction and congestion.
+Allergies: Symptoms of both sinusitis and allergic rhinitis include nasal obstruction and congestion.
 The conditions often occur together.
 People with allergies and no sinus infection may have:

-Trigeminal Neuralgia.
-In some cases, headache that persists after successful treatment of chronic sinusitis may be due to neuralgia (nerve-related pain) in the face.
+Trigeminal Neuralgia: In some cases, headache that persists after successful treatment of chronic sinusitis may be due to neuralgia (nerve-related pain) in the face.

 The first goal in diagnosing sinusitis is to rule out other possible causes of symptoms, and then determine:

-The doctor will press the forehead and cheekbones to check for tenderness and other signs of sinusitis, including yellow to yellow-green nasal discharge.
-The doctor will also check the inside of the nasal passages using a device with a bright light to check the mucus and look for any structural abnormalities.
+The provider will press the forehead and cheekbones to check for tenderness and other signs of sinusitis, including yellow to yellow-green nasal discharge.
+The doctor will also check the inside of the nasal passages using a device with a bright light to look for, nasal obstruction and any structural abnormalities.

 CT scans can be useful for diagnosing chronic or recurrent acute sinusitis and for planning operations.
-They show inflammation and swelling and the extent of the infection, including in deeply hidden air chambers missed by x-rays and nasal endoscopy.
-They may also detect the presence of fungal infections.
+They show inflammation and swelling and the extent of the infection, including in deeply hidden air chambers that x-rays and nasal endoscopy may miss.
+They may also detect fungal infections.

-X-Rays.
-X-rays used to be commonly used but they are not as accurate as endoscopy and CT scans for identifying abnormalities in the sinuses, particularly the ethmoid sinuses.
+X-Rays: X-rays used to be commonly used, but they are not as accurate as endoscopy and CT scans for identifying abnormalities in the sinuses, particularly the ethmoid sinuses.

 Sinus puncture involves using a needle to withdraw a small amount of fluid from the sinuses.
 It requires a local anesthetic and is performed by a specialist.
-The fluid is then cultured to determine what type of bacteria is causing sinusitis.
+More routinely, the gold standard has become endoscopic-guided cultures which can be done at the time of office endoscopy and is much less invasive with similar accuracy.
+In either case, the fluid is then cultured to determine what type of bacteria is causing sinusitis.

 Cold and flu viruses spread when an infected person coughs or sneezes.
 These viruses can also be transmitted by shaking hands.
 Everyone should always wash their hands before eating and after going outside.
 Ordinary soap is sufficient.
 Waterless hand cleansers that contain an alcohol-based gel are also effective.
 Antibacterial soaps add little protection, particularly against viruses.
-Wiping surfaces with a solution that contains one part bleach to 10 parts water is very effective in killing viruses.
+Wiping surfaces with a solution that contains 1 part bleach to 10 parts water is very effective in killing viruses.

-Flu vaccines are now recommended for virtually everyone over 6 months of age, except those allergic to eggs or other vaccine compounds.
+Flu vaccines are now recommended for virtually everyone over 6 months of age, except for those allergic to eggs or other vaccine compounds.

 General treatment goals for sinusitis aim to:

-Home remedies that open and hydrate sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.
+Home remedies that open and hydrate the sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.

 A simple method for administering a nasal wash is:

-Side Effects.
-Corticosteroids are powerful anti-inflammatory drugs.
+Side Effects: Corticosteroids are powerful anti-inflammatory drugs.
 Although oral steroids can have many side effects, the nasal-spray form affects only local areas, and the risk for widespread side effects is very low unless the drug is used excessively.
-Side effects of nasal corticosteroids may include:

 Surgery can unblock the sinuses when drug therapy is not effective or if there are other complications, such as structural abnormalities or fungal sinusitis.